 SO, I was using this and other products I reacted to, so I couldn't tell how great it worked because so many things were going on with my face, but it felt initially nice, which is better than not feeling nice at all.
 Once I realized and stopped using the other products, I thought I'd clear up right away with this and the Olay Pro-x cleansing brush.

 But when I was just using this alone I realized it's NOT enough to clear me up.
-I'm sure it's good in many ways for many people, but I need something for acne that's gentle, and not too strong (like her benzyl peroxide treatment).
+I'm sure it's good in many ways for many people, but I need something for acne that's gentle, and not too strong (like her benzyl peroxide treatment-way too much for me).
 It's ok, I do like it, but I'm not sure I'll get it again.
 Have a few other cheaper ones that seem to work as well or better.
 Also after all this time I think I don't do well with Salicylic Acid.
-It's been an on and off test and I'm never sure but bottom line is that this was good, but just ok-good.
+It's been an on and off test and I'm never sure.
+That or it's just that my skin is uncontrollable with breaking out so if it doesn't fix it, why spend the money?
+Bottom line is that this was good, but just ok-good.
 Won't be repurchasing.

 I really wanted to like this cleanser, and actually I did like it for about two days untill I developed a horrible allergic reaction!